 Neutering a male pet is called castration, and involves removal of the testes.
 This is not the same as a vasectomy and isn't reversible.
 (We do sometimes vasectomise ferrets though).
 The wound is small and heals quickly.

 For all pet cats we advise neutering at 4-5 months old as they can breed at as young as 6 months old and male cats start spraying urine and becoming very territorial.
 They are usually kept indoors until being neutered and microchipped whilst they are under anaesthetic.

-We advise spaying most female dogs before their first season so generally at 5-6 months old.
+We will advise about your dog on a case by case basis as there are different recommendations for different breeds and different circumstances.
+As a general rule for female dogs we advise spaying smaller breeds before their first season so generally at 5-6 months old.
 The incidence of mammary tumours is greatly reduced if a dog is not allowed to have more than 2 seasons.
 If she has had a season, neutering should be at least 12 weeks after that season has ended so that her hormones are settled down.
 Male dogs are neutered mainly to control behaviour, rather than for specific health benefits, so can be a little older.
-We suggest allowing them to reach their adult size first.
-All giant breeds of dog should be left until they are 18 months old, as neutering them before then can increase their risk of bone cancer.
+We suggest allowing them to reach their adult size first and not castrating nervous dogs as they benefit from the testosterone to increase their confidence .
+All giant breeds of dog (and Golden Retrievers too) should be left until they are 18 months old, as neutering them before then can increase their risk of bone cancer.